[Updated on 20/05/2022]

 Foreign driver’s license

 Your foreign driver’s license may not be valid in Bulgaria.
 It depends on the country that issued the license and whether your driver's license meets certain requirements.
-You can contact the local Traffic Police Department to ask for more information.
+You can contact the local Traffic Police unit to ask for more information.

 In this case, you also need to provide: